 Any issues with the K-70 depend upon your personal requirements, including how much you’re willing to invest in a smaller DSLR company.
 Canon and Nikon are certainly more established names in the camera business, with a larger camera and lens lineup should you wish to upgrade in the future.
 At the same time, Pentax now has two full-frame cameras (the K-1 and K-1 Mark II) with larger sensors and the company’s most advanced features, so you still have an upgrade path with this camera.

-Still, for photographers who put a priority on build quality and an advanced control layout – say, landscape photographers who know they’ll be shooting in bad weather – the Pentax very well could be the top camera on this list.
-Although 11 autofocus points isn’t much, it has almost everything else you could ask for, and it sells for a very competitive price.
+Still, for photographers who put a priority on build quality and an advanced control layout – say, landscape photographers who know they’ll be shooting in bad weather – the Pentax very well could be the top camera for you.
+Although 11 autofocus points isn’t much, everything else about the camera is hard to beat, and worth the higher price.

 1. Nikon D5600